Jericho Cruz: National team career

 Cruz was a part of the Philippines team that won the gold medal at the 2013 Southeast Asian Games basketball tournament in Naypyidaw, Myanmar.

 He has also represented the Northern Mariana Islands at the youth level, playing in the 2008 FIBA Oceania Youth Tournament leading CNMI to a sixth-place finish and in the process, was voted as one of the tournament's Top 5 players.
 At the 2010 Micronesian Games, Cruz played for the Guam national team and won a gold medal.
 In January 2020, Cruz received a call-up to play for Guam at the 2022 FIBA Asia Cup qualifiers.
+He helped lead Guam to its first-ever appearance at the FIBA Asia Cup in 2025.

+Personal life

+Cruz is married to Mossah "Mosh" Carlos.
+They have three children.
+He owned a gym where Kenneth Llover used to train.